gruntjs/grunt-docs/Configuring-tasks.md

 ## Which tasks support these options?
 Because most grunt tasks take optional parameters and operate on sets of files, a few conventions have been established to facilitate task configuration.
 "Multi tasks" registered using the [grunt.registerMultiTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-registerMultiTask) method should follow these conventions.

+Most tasks are multi tasks, so if you're configuring a multi task, this guide will help you.

-Most tasks will be multi tasks, in which case these configuration rules should apply.
-It's possible that a task will be written to work in a fundamentally different way, in that case please see the task or plugin documentation.
+That being said, it's possible that a task will be written in a fundamentally different way, in which case please see the task or plugin documentation.

 ## Task configuration
 When a multi task is run, grunt looks for a task-named property in the config object passed to the [grunt.initConfig](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-initConfig) method.
 In the following example, configuration is specified for both a `concat` and `uglify` task.